 - Creamy peanut butter or crunchy peanut butter works in this recipe.
 Or, swap the peanut butter with your favorite nut or seed butter, like almond butter or sun butter.
 This will change the flavor of your bark, so be sure to choose one you enjoy.

-Chocolate chips, when melted and solidified, have a dull finish and soft texture.
+This recipe will technically work with chocolate chips, but you won't get the same end result.
+Melting wafers have a shiny finish and a candy bar "snap".
+Chocolate chips have a dull finish and soft texture.
 Your candy will likely taste just as good, but will not have that candy bar "snap" or shiny finish.

 Recommended